aimagelab/mammoth-lite/docs/core_concepts.rst

         # Training loop
         for epoch in range(args.n_epochs):

+            # Hook to initialize stuff for the current epoch
+            model.begin_epoch(dataset)

             for batch in dataset.train_loader:
                 model.observe(batch.inputs, batch.labels, batch.not_aug_inputs)

+            # Hook to handle the end of the current epoch
+            model.end_epoch(dataset)

         # Hook to perform some final operations after training the task
         model.end_task(dataset)